DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/Weapon Modifications/index.md

 *Item Modification (blaster), <font style="color:cyan">prototype</font>*
 <br> *Prerequisite:* Has strength and lacks mighty property

-The strength property of this weapon becomes the strength property, retaining the same number it had previously.
+The strength property of this weapon becomes the dexterity property, retaining the same number it had previously.
 If a modification or feature reduces the strength property of this weapon, it instead reduces the dexterity property.

 Additionally, when making an attack with a weapon with this property, you use your your Strength modifier instead of your Dexterity modifier for the attack and damage rolls.